NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/NCIImagingDataCommons/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

+1. Work on more examples how to work with IDC.
+2. Work on tools to streamline preparation of data for analysis.

 **GBM series tagging experiment.**

 1. Explore the data overlap between the TCIA-GBM data used in the paper and the data in IDC